-Table 4.
-Data Security
+Table 7.4 Data Security (continued)

-Organisation Data security provisions OFP The OFP makes specific provision to ensure security and confidentiality of all data submissions 011 Access to unauthorised users is restricted through: Firewall protection Integral operating system based password and username requirement for access to data.
-Automatic system lock with password protection is instigated after 5 minutes Restricted access to data for authorised users - e.g. scientists only have access to data through the query system (read-only access) Development system (db command line) access restricted to database developers.
-External users: SPC Fire wall -logically secure from external attack. • Web access password protected; access restricted to Member nations and OFP personnel.
-Member nations only have access to their own data sets (one user per nation).
-Virus checking software is regularly updated Physical security: All hardcopy data are stored in locked file cabinets in a secure area of SPC.
-Offices locked out of hours Access to hardware (servers restricted to IT personnel (locked room) ISC No details available CCSBT The CCSBT has recently agreed policies relating to data security.
+Organisation Data security provisions CCSBT The CCSBT has recently agreed policies relating to data security.
 Electronic data security The Database Manager will control the level of access that is allocated to individuals.
 Access to the Secretariat's computers will require logging on with a valid user-name and password.
-Passwords of users will be changed every 60 days. • The Secretariat's computers will have screen savers with password protection.
-Screen savers will have a "wait" time of less than 10 minutes. • Access to the Secretariat's database will require a valid username and password.
-Direct access to the database will not be available via the internet. • Any confidential data that is not held on the database (e.g. data files received by the Secretariat prior to being loaded onto the database) will either be stored in a password-protected file, or on an encrypted section of the hard disk that requires a password to be accessed. • Transmission of confidential data via electronic means (e.g. e-mail, disk, CD, FTP) will always use password protected files (e.g. password protected Excel and Zip files), or an e-mail encryption system.
+Passwords of users will be changed every 60 days.
+The Secretariat's computers will have screen savers with password protection.
+Screen savers will have a "wait" time of less than 10 minutes.
+Access to the Secretariat's database will require a valid username and password.
+Direct access to the database will not be available via the internet.
+Any confidential data that is not held on the database (e.g. data files received by the Secretariat prior to being loaded onto the database) will either be stored in a password-protected file, or on an encrypted section of the hard disk that requires a password to be accessed.
+Transmission of confidential data via electronic means (e.g. e-mail, disk, CD, FTP) will always use password protected files (e.g. password protected Excel and Zip files), or an e-mail encryption system.
 Backups of CCSBT data (e.g. tapes, disks) will be password protected and/or be stored in an external secure environment.
 Physical data security The Secretariat's office is locked when unattended and is monitored by an electronic security system when the building is closed (e.g. in the evenings).
 Physical data (e.g. paper records) of a confidential nature will be kept within the Secretariat's office, or in the company of a Secretariat staff member.
 Physical data that are deemed to be highly confidential will be stored in filing cabinets and cupboards that are locked when the office is unattended.
 Physical copies of electronic data provided to the Secretariat (e.g. CD's) will be destroyed or returned to the supplier of the data.
-Organisation Data security provisions

-Organisation Data security provisions ICCAT Access to the data base centre is limited to Staff working in this section.
-Daily and monthly backup facilities using 50 GB on tape drive A bank safe deposit box is rented for the storage of backup files An anti-virus shield is installed on each computer IOTC Procedures for safeguarding records and databases include: Access to logbook-level information will be restricted to IOTC staff requiring these records for their official duties.
+IATTC Standard physical and logical security arrangements apply ICCAT Standard physical and logical security solutions apply Access to the data base centre is limited to Staff working in this section.
+Daily and monthly backup facilities using 50 GB on tape drive A bank safe deposit box is rented for the storage of backup files An anti-virus shield is installed on each computer ІОТС Procedures for safeguarding records and databases include: Access to logbook-level information will be restricted to IOTC staff requiring these records for their official duties.
 Each staff member having access to these records will be required to sign an attestation recognising the restrictions on the use and disclosure of the information.
 Logbook records will be kept locked, under the specific responsibility of the Data Manager.
 These sheets will only be released to authorised IOTC personnel for the purpose of data input, editing or verification.
 Copies of these records will be authorised only for legitimate purposes and will be subjected to the same restrictions on access and storage as the originals.
 Databases will be encrypted to preclude access by unauthorised persons.
 Full access to the database will be restricted to the Data Manager and to senior IOTC staff requiring access to these data for official purposes, under the authority of the Secretary.
 Staff entrusted with data input, editing and verification will be provided with access to those functions and data sets required for their work.